MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/display-hybrid-federated-search-results-in-sharepoint-online.md

 ## Step 4: Try a search from the SharePoint Search Center
 <a name="section4"> </a>

-To validate your configuration for displaying search results from both SharePoint Server and SharePoint in Microsoft 365 in the SharePoint Search Center, you can log on to SharePoint as a federated user and try some searches from the enterprise Search Center.
+To validate your configuration for displaying search results from both SharePoint Server and SharePoint in Microsoft 365 in the SharePoint Search Center, you can sign in to SharePoint as a federated user and try some searches from the enterprise Search Center.
 Use the following procedure to validate your configuration in this way.

-1. Log on to SharePoint as a federated user who has been activated in SharePoint, and who has permissions to view the root site collection there.
+1. Sign in to SharePoint as a federated user who has been activated in SharePoint, and who has permissions to view the root site collection there.

 2. Go to the enterprise Search Center in SharePoint.